CyberBibs/Wireshark-Traffic-Analysis/README.md

 # Overview

 Hello and welcome to this page!
-This page contains links to several PCAPs I have analysed from different free sources via the internet.
+This page contains links to several PCAPs I have analysed from (https://malware-traffic-analysis.net/index.html).
 Upon investigation, I answer questions asked from the blogs.
 Here, I provide detailed steps with images showing how I reached answers to every questions asked.
 The purpose of this page is to show my network traffic analysis tools using Wireshark.
 Join me as I dissect malicious packets identifying IOCs,exploring its nuances and understanding how to effectively address such cybersecurity challenges.

 Please click on any link to see a walk through on how i detect threats and analyse network traffic using Wireshark.